Sertaç Şanlı: Professional career

 He made his professional debut in the TB2L with Genç Telekom during the 2008-09 season.

-In the summer of 2010, he signed a contract with Galatasaray.
+In the summer of 2010, he signed a five year contract with Galatasaray.

 On 18 October 2011, Sertaç transferred to Tofaş Bursa on a one-year loan deal till end of the 2011-12 season.
 He played 5 league games for Tofaş Bursa.

+He also loaned to Royal Halı Gaziantep for 2013–2014 season and loaned to Uşak Sportif for 2014–2015 seasons.

+On 13 July 2015, he signed one year deal with Trabzonspor.

+On 8 August 2016, he signed contract with Beşiktaş.

+Anadolu Efes (2018–2021)

-He signed with Anadolu Efes in 2018.
-He averaged 7.8 points and 4.7 rebounds per game in the 2019-20 season.
+After successful two seasons with Beşiktaş, he signed with Anadolu Efes on 13 June 2018.
+He averaged 6.3 points and 3.1 rebounds per game in the 2018-19 season, 7.8 points and 4.7 rebounds per game in the 2019-20 season.
 On July 14, 2020, he re-signed with the team.
+He averaged 8.7 points and 3.6 rebounds per game in the 2020-21 season.

+On May 30, 2021, Şanlı helped Anadolu Efes to their first EuroLeague championship in Cologne.
+He helped the team defeat CSKA Moscow in the semi-final with 19 points, 8 rebounds, 1 block and FC Barcelona in the final with 12 points, 2 rebounds, 1 block performances.

+Barcelona (2021–2023)

-On July 1, 2021, he has signed with FC Barcelona of the Spanish Liga ACB.
+On July 1, 2021, Şanlı signed with FC Barcelona of the Spanish Liga ACB and the EuroLeague.
+On July 6, 2023, Şanlı amicably parted ways with the Catalan powerhouse.

+Fenerbahçe (2023–2025)

+On July 13, 2023, Şanlı signed a contract with Fenerbahçe Beko of Basketbol Süper Ligi and the EuroLeague until the end of the 2024–25 season.

+On May 25, 2025, Şanlı helped Fenerbahçe to their second EuroLeague championship in Abu Dhabi.
+He helped the team defeat the defending champions Panathinaikos in the semi-final, and Monaco in the final.
+With this championship, he became the first Turkish basketball player to win the Euroleague title with both Turkish powerhouses, his first title being the 2021 title with Anadolu Efes.

+On September 23, 2025, Fenerbahçe parted ways with Sertaç Şanlı, thanking him for his contributions and wishing him success.

 National team career

-Şanlı represented the Turkish national team at the EuroBasket 2017, and the 2019 FIBA World Cup.
+Şanlı represented the Turkish national team at the EuroBasket 2017, 2019 FIBA World Cup and the EuroBasket 2025.